erikwestra/mm-server/README.md

 if the user's profile was successfully deleted.
 If the HMAC authentication details are missing or invalid, the API endpoint will return an HTTP response code of 403 (Forbidden).

+**`GET api/picture/<PICTURE-ID>`**

+Retrieve a profile picture with the given ID.

+If there is a picture with the given ID, the picture's image data will be returned.
+If there is no picture with that ID, the API endpoint will return an HTTP response code of 404 (not found).

+Note that this API endpoint does not require any HMAC authentication; pictures can always be downloaded if you know the ID.

+**`POST api/picture`**

+Upload a new picture to the server.
+This request must include HMAC authentication.
+The body of the request should be a string containing the following JSON-format object:

+>     {account_secret: "...",
+>      picture_filename: "...",
+>      picture_data: "..."
+>     }

+where `account_secret` is the account secret to use for uploading this image, `picture_filename` is the name of the file (in particular, including the file extension for this type of image), and `picture_data` is the raw contents of the picture, converted to a base64-format string.

+Upon completion, the API endpoint will return a HTTP response code of 201 (Created) if the picture was successfully uploaded, and the body of the response will be a string containing the picture ID for the newly-uploaded picture.
+If the HMAC authentication details are missing or invalid, the API endpoint will return an HTTP response code of 403 (Forbidden).

+**`PUT api/picture/<PICTURE-ID>`**

+Update an existing picture on the server.
+This API endpoint must use HMAC authentication.
+The body of the request should be a string containing the following JSON-format object:

+>     {picture_filename: "...",
+>      picture_data: "..."
+>     }

+The fields have the same meaning as for the **`POST`** endpoint, above.
+Note that the picture can only be updated if the `account_secret` in the HMAC header matches the account secret used when the picture was first created.

+Upon completion, this API endpoint will return an HTTP response code of 200 (OK) if the picture was successfully updated.
+If the HMAC authentication details are missing or invalid, the API endpoint will return an HTTP response code of
+403 (Forbidden).

+**`DELETE api/picture/<PICTURE-ID>`**

+Delete a picture from the server.
+This API endpoint must use HMAC authentication.
+No additional data is needed in the body of the request.
+Note that the picture can only be deleted if the `account_secret` in the HMAC header matches the account secret used when the picture was first created.

+Upon completion, this API endpoint will return an HTTP response code of 200 (OK) if the picture was successfully deleted.
+If the HMAC authentication details are missing or invalid, the API endpoint will return an HTTP response code of 403 (Forbidden).

 ***More to come...***